andorsk/awesome-proof-of-personhood/readme.md

 - [Bright ID](https://www.brightid.org/): similar to proof of humanity, a system combining social verification with video submission to create a Sybil-proof list of humans.
+- [Circles](https://www.aboutcircles.com/) : An approach to solve the UBI
+  problem using crypto-currency.
+Individuals vouch for eachother to form a trust network.
 - [Encointer](https://encointer.org/): A Swiss association.
 Participants in each Encointer community are randomly assigned to periodic small, physical gatherings at a randomly selected location in their local area.
 When it commences, each